popsUlfr/steam-deck-tricks/README.md

 ![](data/waydroid-android.png)

+**WARNING!
+Attempting to access the system settings currently freezes the Steam Deck and it eventually reboots.**

 ## Convert the home partition to Btrfs

 Converting the `ext4` formatted `/home` partition to `btrfs` can bring many advantages like transparent compression, instant snapshotting, deduplication, efficient backups, etc...